mertdemirozman/bikeshare-project/README.md

 ### Credits

 This project was done as part of Udacity's Nanodegree - Programming for Data Science with Python.
 Starter code, instructions and clean datasets were provided by Udacity.

+### Version Updates

+Readme file is been updated for the improving documentation.